 It’s funny: web sites allow comments on articles that the writer would be reprimanded/fired for including in the article itself (if it made it past an editor in the first place).

-But I’m talking about how comments sections are run now.
+But I’d rather see comment sections on sites rather than resource everything to social media.
 With a few tweaks, we can save them!
 Having been online for about 19 years, I’ve seen a lot of comment sections and I’ve even been in charge of several.
 Here are my tips on how we can actually have comment sections online without everything going to shit (if it’s not too late already).
 If we band together, we can do this.

 Everything in moderation.
 I’m not sure why every single site/blog doesn’t put every single comment section in moderation first.
 At what point did we decide, “hey, let’s make it so anyone can post anything they want at anytime!”
 In what world does this make sense?
 If you hold every comment for moderation, that immediately cuts down on the number of idiots you’re going to get and you’ll see spam in the queue before it hits the site.
 Part of running a site or a publication or a forum is you have to play the role of editor.
 You’ll be able to review the comments ahead of time and create the type of site you want.